italojs/CarND-Behavioral-Cloning-P3-Solution/README.md

-Udacity self-driving car nanodegree Project 3 solution: neural network that drives a simulated car around a track autonomously.
-The network is implemented in Keras, and trained on recorded behavior of a human driver.

-### video.mp4 shows the network in action.

-The goals / steps of this project are the following:
+## Behavioral Cloning Project

+The project's goals are:
-* Use the simulator to collect data of good driving behavior
+* Use the udacity's simulator to collect data of my driving behavior
-* Build a convolution neural network in Keras that predicts steering angles from images
+* Code a CNN in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
-* Summarize the results with a written report
+* White this 'written report'

-The Keras implementation of my model can be found in model.py.
+The CNN implementation can be found on model.py.

-model.h5 is a saved Keras model containing a version of my trained network that reliably steers the car all the way around the track in my tests.
+model.h5 is a saved Keras file containing a version of my trained network

+video.mp4 shows the a test using the model.h5 in action.

 Rubric points are addressed individually below.

-[//]: # (Image References)
+[//]: # (Image's example used)

-[recordingerror]: ./writeup_images/recording_fails.png "Problem recording to directory"
-[center]: ./writeup_images/center.png "Image from center camera"
+[center](https://github.com/italojs/CarND-Behavioral-Cloning-P3-italo/blob/master/writeup_images/center.png): "Image from center camera"

-[left]: ./writeup_images/left.png "Image from left camera"
+[left](https://github.com/italojs/CarND-Behavioral-Cloning-P3-italo/blob/master/writeup_images/left.png):  "Image from left camera"

-[right]: ./writeup_images/right.png "Image from right camera"
+[right](https://github.com/italojs/CarND-Behavioral-Cloning-P3-italo/blob/master/writeup_images/right.png): "Image from right camera"

-[centerflipped]: ./writeup_images/center_flipped.png "Image from center camera, flipped left<->right"
+[centerflipped](https://github.com/italojs/CarND-Behavioral-Cloning-P3-italo/blob/master/writeup_images/center_flipped.png):  "Image from center camera, flipped left<->right"
-[cameraangles]: ./writeup_images/cameraangles.png "Diagram of why a correction must be applied to left and right camera images"

 ---
-### Files Submitted & Code Quality
+### Required Files

-#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. This repository have all required files and can be used to run the simulator in autonomous mode

-My project includes the following files:
+The project includes:
 * model.py:  Keras implementation of model, as well as code to load data and train the model
 * drive.py: Connects to Udacity simulator (not provided) to feed image data from the simulator to my model, and angle data from my model back to the simulator
 * model.h5:  A saved Keras model, trained using model.py, capable of reliably steering the car all the way around Track 1
 * video.mp4: Video of the car driving around the track, with steering data supplied by model.h5
 * writeup_report.md

-#### 2. Submission includes functional code
+#### 2. Quality of Code

-If you clone this repository, start the Udacity simulator (not provided), and run
+If you clone this repository, start the Udacity's simulator on autonomous mode, and run
 ```sh
 python drive.py model.h5
 ```
 you should see the car drive around the track autonomously without leaving the road.

-#### 3. Submission code is usable and readable

-Please refer to model.py.

 ### Model Architecture and Training Strategy